SumoLogic/sumologic-documentation/docs/contributing/create-edit-doc.md

 ## What happens next?

-Documentation Team members will review contributions, provide feedback, and approve.
-When approved, we will merge and update staging.
-We'll also handle any post-production future updates.
+Docs Team members will review contributions, provide feedback, and approve.
+When approved, the Docs Team will merge and update staging.
+Updates to production will be handled by the Docs Team.

 ## Contact us